dominicstop/react-native-ios-context-menu/README.md

 ### Troubleshooting

-If you encounter any errors/bugs while using this library, or want a particular feature implemented, please create an issue! ✨
+If you encounter any errors/bugs while using this library, or want a particular feature implemented, please create an issue! (my inbox is a mess, please feel free to tag me). ✨

 <br>